- Introduction to Northeast Pacific Shark Biology, Research, and Conservation, Part B

-Jackie King, Gordon A. McFarlane, Vladlena Gertseva, Jason Gasper, Sean Matson, Cindy A. Tribuzio
+Jackie King, Gordon A. McFarlane, Vladlena Gertseva, Jason Gasper, Sean Matson and Cindy A. Tribuzio

-Dovi Kacev, Timothy J Sippel, Michael J Kinney, Sebastián A Pardo, Christopher G Mull
+Dovi Kacev, Timothy J. Sippel, Michael J. Kinney, Sebastián A. Pardo and Christopher G. Mull

 Michael Grassmann, Bryan McNeil and Jim Wharton

-Peter Adriaan Mieras, Chris Harvey-Clark, Michael Bear, Gina and Boone Hodgin
+Peter A. Mieras, Chris H Clark, Michael Bear, Gina Hodgin and Boone Hodgin

 Northeast Pacific Shark Biology, Research and Conservation, Part B, Volume 78, the latest release in the Advances in Marine Biology series contains updated chapters that focus on a variety of topics, including, but not limited to, an Introduction to Northeast Pacific shark biology, ecology, and conservation, Shark Interactions with Directed and Incidental Fisheries in the Northeast Pacific Ocean: historic and current encounters and challenges for shark conservation, An Introduction to modeling abundance and demographic parameters in shark populations, and Sharks in Captivity: The Role of Husbandry, Breeding, Education and Citizen Science in Shark Conservation.